 To track fraudulent ad traffic, you can use templates provided by the analytics and fraud prevention service myTracker.
 These are ready-made reports that help detect fraud for each ad campaign.

-Fraud Scanner is an antifraud system that detects all types of mobile fraud, allowing you to manage your ad spend more efficiently.
+Fraud Scanner is an anti-fraud system that detects all types of mobile fraud, allowing you to manage your ad spend more efficiently.
 You can use ready-made templates or build your own to get a more in-depth look into your ad campaigns.
 Let's take a look at some metrics available in the Fraud Scanner tool.

-Strict, Confident and Soft fraud are combined metrics that track several indicators simultaneously.
+Strict, Confident, and Soft fraud are combined metrics that track several indicators simultaneously.

 Strict fraud helps detect the most obvious types of fraud by monitoring quick installs, stacking clicks, and suspicious and emulated devices.
 These indicators enable you to identify fraudulent traffic with almost 100% certainty.

-Confident and Soft fraud require a bit of a deeper dive.
+Confident and Soft fraud requires a bit of a deeper dive.
 Here, you need to take into account some context, primarily the way the partner ad platform operates.
 You can go even more in-depth and separately look at the analytics for one of the 16 metrics.